manouslinard/django-marketplace/README.md

+## Creation of Python Venv:
-To make a python venv, run:
+You should initialize the python venv in the same folder as requirements.txt (initial repo folder).<br>To create a python venv, run:
 ```
 python3 -m venv env
 ```